HeyimKaiss/ChromeBot/README.md

 # ChromeBot
-this is CromeBot its not exactly about chrome but yeah
+This is chrome Bot it is not exactly about chrome just a random name I choose